Post-Completion OPT

 How to Request OPT I-20 from OISS

-Step 1: Complete the OPT Tutorial & Review the FAQs
+Step 1: Complete the OPT Essentials course in Homebase & Review the FAQs below

-Please complete the OPT Tutorial Canvas Course and read through the FAQ for Students Applying for OPT below before starting the OPT application process.
-A copy of the OPT Canvas Tutorial completion certificate is required for OPT requests.
+Please complete the OPT Essentials course in Homebase and read through the FAQs below before starting the OPT application process.
+A copy of the OPT course certificate of completion is required for OPT requests.

 Step 3: Work with your faculty advisor to complete the OPT Faculty Advisor Form